mirage/mirage-www/tmpl/blog/mirage-seal.md

 opam install mirage-seal
 ```

 `mirage-seal` has a few required arguments.
-(For more thorough documentation, see `mirage-seal --help` or [mirage-seal's README file](https://github.com/mirage/mirage-seal/blob/master/README.md).)
+(For more thorough documentation including network configuration settings, see `mirage-seal --help` or [mirage-seal's README file](https://github.com/mirage/mirage-seal/blob/master/README.md).)

 * `--data`: one directory containing all the content that should be served by the unikernel.
 Candidates for such a directory are the top-level output directory of a static site generator (such as `public` for octopress), the `DocumentRoot` of an Apache configuration, or the `root` of an nginx configuration.
 * `--keys`: one directory containing the certificate (`server.pem`) and key (`server.key`) for the site.